 If people feel like they are under attack conversation is unlikely to be useful.

 Effective conversation occurs when the participants engage with each other in the spirit of discovering truth together.

-This involves acknowledging good arguments from the other side and being intellectually honest.
+This means being intellectually honest and acknowledging good arguments from the other side.

 - Human rights are universal —

 Human rights should not vary based on what gender, race, or sexual orientation a person is born with or what culture they're born into.

 If it's wrong for women and gays to be discriminated against in America, it's wrong for them to be discriminated against in the Middle East.

 If certain cultures are oppressing people we should point that out and stand up for the people suffering within those cultures.

 Equality of opportunity is something almost everybody can get behind.